Learnable Sparsity for Vision Generative Models: Experiments

 \subsection{Setup}

-\textbf{Model: }we prune \gls{sota} latent diffusion models, \gls{sdxl}, and FLUX, representing various latent diffusion architectures~\cite{rombach2022high, podell2024sdxl, blackforestlabs2024}.
-For FLUX, we employ the time-step distillation model, \textit{FLUX.1-schnell}. \textbf{Pruning details}: we only use text prompts from GCC3M \cite{sharma2018conceptual} for training. \textbf{Baselines}: we compare our method with the \gls{sota} diffusion pruning methods, DiffPruning and DeepCache~\cite{ma2024deepcache, fang2023structural}.
-For DeepCache, we tune for acceleration, since it cannot compress the model. \textbf{Evaluation metrics}: we select \gls{fid} \cite{heusel2017gans}, CLIP score \cite{radford2021learning}, and \gls{ssim}~\cite{wang2004image}.
-We evaluate \gls{ssim} by comparing the pruned and original (unmasked) models.
-We use pretrained CLIP encoder \textit{ViT-B-16} to calculate the CLIP score.
-For quantitative evaluation, we use the MS COCO and Flickr 30k datasets \cite{lin2014microsoft, young2014image}, randomly selecting 5,000 image-caption pairs from each.
-Additionally, we measure computation in \gls{gflop} and the total number of parameters in the pruned models. \textbf{Miscellaneous:} To ensure reproducibility, we use the Hugging Face Diffusers and Accelerator library \cite{accelerate, diffusers}.
-All experiments are conducted on a single NVIDIA H100 GPU with 80G VRAM.
-More details in Appendix~\ref{appx:training_config}
+\textbf{Model: }We prune \gls{sota} models: \gls{sdxl}, FLUX-dev, and FLUX-schnell~\citep{rombach2022high, podell2024sdxl, blackforestlabs2024}.
+These models cover diffusion and flow-matching, as well as UNet and DiT architecture. \textbf{Pruning details}: We only use $100$ text prompts from GCC3M \citep{sharma2018conceptual} for pruning, and a computation budget of 10 A100 GPU hours. \textbf{Baselines}: We compare our method with the \gls{sota} diffusion pruning methods, DiffPruning~\citep{fang2023structural}, BK-SDM~\citep{kim2024bk}, and FLUX-Lite~\citep{flux1-lite}.
+For BK-SDM, we only run on SD-XL, since the method is designed for U-Net models.
+We also include the per-step loss variant for mask learning as a baseline.
+Per-step loss uses identical settings as EcoDiff, except the masking loss is changed to a per-step reconstruction loss. \textbf{Evaluation metrics}: We select \gls{fid} \citep{heusel2017gans}, CLIP score \citep{radford2021learning}, and \gls{ssim}~\citep{wang2004image}.
+We evaluate under $5,000$ MS COCO and Flickr 30k data samples respectively~\citep{lin2014microsoft, young2014image}.
+All experiments use a single NVIDIA A100 GPU with 80GB VRAM.
+More details in Appendix~\ref{appx:training_config}.